freejoe76/how-many-can-you-name/README.md

 ## Credits

 Design by Jeffrey Mariano, New York Daily News.
 Markup, CSS, most of the javascript by Joe Murphy, New York Daily News / Denver Post.

-## Old Usage

-### How to create a quiz, the old way

-1. Copy the markup in full-page.html to a new html file.
-2. Edit the markup in the places there's an `<!-- EDIT:` in the markup.
-3. Upload the quiz.js to a server somewhere, if it's not up there already.
-4. Upload the html file to the same directory quiz.js is in.
-5. After you know the URL it will be iframe'd in, update the meta canonical value of the html file to point to there.